 Why did you take up Kung Fu?

 My son & daughter started classes at the school before I did and it was whilst talking to the amazing instructors during those Saturday morning Kung Fu sessions for kids, that I was often encouraged to come along to an adult class.
 I initially demurred at this proposal as I felt too old to begin learning a martial art for the first time in my life.
-However, I soon noticed the positive effect Kung Fu was having on my children’s fitness and their confidence too.
-I subsequently realised that these would be useful traits to develop even, or perhaps especially, in middle-age and decided to give it ago: one of the best decisions I’ve made.

 Which classes do you like best and how often do you attend?